Informo/specs-bot/README.md

 pip3 install -r scripts/fill-db/requirements.txt
 ```

-Then, open `scripts/fill-db/fill-db.py` and enter in your repository information (ex: `"Informo/specs"`), your Github [personal access token](https://github.com/settings/tokens) and the labels you'd like to filter issues/PRs by as a list of strings (or leave as an empty list to download all issues/PRs).
+Then, open `scripts/fill-db/fill-db.py` and enter in your repository information (ex: `"Informo/specs"`), your Github [personal access token](https://github.com/settings/tokens), your sqlite3 DB location (ex: `"./specs-bot.db"`) and the labels you'd like to filter issues/PRs by as a list of strings (or leave as an empty list to download all issues/PRs).
 Once done, simply run the script from this repo's root directory:

 ```
 python3 scripts/fill-db/fill-db.py